kostyachum/django-secret-chat/readme.md

 All messages from admin have sender 'RESPONDENT'

-## ToDo
+## Prototype restrictions
-Work with user's password only so that we can easisly encrypt and decrypt.
+Encryped user's chat lists are implemented just to show the flow, not user friendly due time resctrictions.
 Right now will be issues when user uses some other password for chat.
-Probably good idea will be to have seperated password for user's chat list.
+Better expirience would ne to have seperated password for user's chat list.
+Could be decided by product owner.